Powerful A-Ha Moments

 Another aspect of inner wisdom is that like an ability or a muscle, hearing your inner wisdom actually strengthens it.
 I find that when I make the time to be quiet with myself each day, that inner voice is more accessible.
 It’s not that it’s louder; it’s just easier for me to hear.

-This week, spend some quiet time with yourself.
+It’s important to spend some quiet time with yourself.
 Try sitting quietly for 10 minutes doing nothing.
 Experience sitting still and quieting the mind by not attaching to any thought as it comes up.
 Thoughts do come and go, but they only stick around when we get stuck to them.
 Emotions come up and seemingly overtake us, but if we don’t continue to feed them with our thoughts, they also pass away.
 Sensations come and go as we continue to sit and be quiet.
 At some point, you may hear that voice within arising from some deep part of you.
 It often sounds to me like a pebble that’s been dropped into a well.
 You drop the pebble and wait in quiet stillness until you hear the pebble hit the water deep down at the bottom of the well.
 You know that eventually the pebble will hit the water, but you don’t know exactly when and you must be very quiet to hear it.
 When it does, you’re always a little surprised and yet you knew all along what it would sound like.

 Be quiet for a time each day and listen.
 There’s a wealth of truth and understanding that each of us carries within the deepest part of our being.
 It doesn’t make a lot of noise and it doesn’t demand to be heard or understood — it just is.
 Try being silent enough to hear it.